 Heading south from Puerto Montt is the most logical and popular starting point.
 However, before you reach the first major town of Chaiten you will have experienced 3 ferry crossings, one of which is at least 4 hours long!
 Some road trip you say!
 You’ll soon realise this is commonplace when connecting islands and inlets when a road isn’t feasible in this part of the country.
 If your more of a land lover than a sea farer you may instead wish to experience the mystical charms of Chiloe.
 If this sounds like you, keep reading…

-Isla Chiloe is south west of Puerto Montt and runs parallel to Ruta 7 for over 200km.
+Isla Chiloe is south-west of Puerto Montt and runs parallel to Ruta 7 for over 200km.
 A very scenic island that you can easily spend a few days on.
 You can also follow the 30,000km Pan-American highway to its terminus at Quellon.
 Quellon is located at the southern tip of the island and Naviera Austral run a twice-weekly ferry service to Chaiten on the Carretera Austral.
-True, you need to get a short ferry on to Isla Chiloe and then a 4-5 hour ferry to the Ruta 7, however it allows you to experience both the unique Chiloe and the Carretera Austral and avoid back tracking at all.
-This was our preferred route, bringing us in to Chaiten at midnight.
+True, you need to get a short ferry on to Isla Chiloe and then a 4-5 hour ferry to the Ruta 7, however it allows you to experience both the unique Chiloe and the Carretera Austral and avoid backtracking at all.
+This was our preferred route, bringing us into Chaiten at midnight.

-There are a number of border crossings in from Argentina that arrive mid-way along the route.
+There are a number of border crossings in from Argentina that arrives mid-way along the route.
 So, if you are heading north from Argentina, these are all viable options to cross into Chile and experience some or all of the Ruta 7.
-Balmaceda provides the easiest route (on sealed roads) arriving at Coyhaquie; Chile Chico is an adventurous but extremely scenic route joining the Ruta 7 at Villa Rio Tranquillo with access to the marble caves and San Rafael glacier (see below); Paso Robollos is a more remote and possibly 4WD only option entering the Ruta 7 further south near Cochrane.
+Balmaceda provides the easiest route (on sealed roads) arriving at Coyhaquie; Chile Chico is an adventurous but extremely scenic route joining the Ruta 7 at Villa Rio Tranquillo with access to the marble caves and San Rafael glacier (see below); Paso Robollos is a more remote and possibly a 4WD only option entering the Ruta 7 further south near Cochrane.
 For us, Chile Chico was an exit point and can highly recommend the route, rough in parts but very scenic and doable in a high clearance 2WD.